BlckKaatil/BlckKaatil/README.md

-- 👋 Hi, I’m @BlckKaatil
+- 👋 Hi, I’m  Jayesh Gangrade
-- 👀 I’m interested in Smiling
-- 🌱 I’m currently learning Ethical Hacking
+- 🌱 I’m currently exploring
 - 💞️ I’m looking to collaborate on Hacking Projects
-- 📫 You can reach me on my insta- @jayesh_gangrade16
+- 📫 You can reach me on my insta- @jayxsh_777

 <!---
 BlckKaatil/BlckKaatil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.